-The production and trade of agricultural, forestry, fishery and mining products are needed to meet the growing demands of the world’s population and contribute to stronger national economies.
-However, the production and trade systems are also related to persistent socio-economic and environmental problems.
-Value chain initiatives to address the challenges tend to remain ‘islands of success’, i.e. they remain limited in scale.
+The production and trade of agricultural, forestry, fishery and mining products are needed to meet the growing demands of the world’s population and to contribute to stronger national economies.
+However, these production and trade systems are also linked to persistent socio-economic and environmental problems.
+Value chain initiatives to address the challenges tend to be ‘islands of success’ and they remain limited in scale.
 Many others do not sustain over time.
-To improve the performance of a sector as a whole, there is a need for a more holistic and coordinated approach to sector transformation, to conceive and develop systemic solutions in the landscape, the market and governance space.
+To improve the performance of a sector as a whole, there is a need for a more holistic and coordinated approach to sector transformation.

-Aidenviroment offers structured and integrated approaches to understand commodity sectors and develop transformation strategies.
-We help clients identify and assess innovative solutions on a range of systemic solutions.
-We also support them in monitoring systemic impacts and to draw lessons from this that can improve their strategies.
+AidEnviroment provides structured and integrated approaches to understand commodity sectors and develop sustainable transformation strategies.
+We help clients identify and assess innovative solutions across a range of systemic challenges.
+We also support them in monitoring impact and lessons learned for continuous improvement of interventions.